Carlock1609/githubTool/README.md

 ### - For simplicity and to push a project, I am not adding auth, and I'm not adding functionality to let anyone add to the api.

 ## CURRENTLY WORKING TODO
 ### - Instead of adding another attribute to the schema for 'counter'.
-I am makinga Detail component that displays the array of commits, and use .length function to get the counter
+I am makinga Detail component that displays the array of commits, and use .length function to get the counter. - Figure out onclick for current student

 ## TODO's
 ### - For sorting the students by className, there needs to be a check that sees if there is a change in classname, and create an hr